STEM X Academy FAQs

 How much does it cost to attend the STEM X Academy?

-Successful applicants will be asked to make a one-off contribution of $485 towards costs.
+Successful applicants will be asked to make a one-off contribution towards costs.
 This contribution will cover flights to and from Canberra and the participant's closest capital city, as well as accomodation, meals, transport and venue entry fees associatied with the program.

 How do I apply for a scholarship, and what does it cover?